AseelMustafa/House-Tester-methods/README.md

 ![Screenshot (139)](https://user-images.githubusercontent.com/126033476/221377425-38f01308-1520-4c2a-b1dd-aa386e0bfa9b.png)

-But i figured an easier way to display the data by using a display method
+But the is an easier way to print the data, and it is by using java methods.
+Creating a display method will save you so much time, and it will help you  to do not miss any data.
+        So instead of printing the data (as in the above picture TestHouse file, in TestHouse class we displayed the data from lines 10 to 19) we can create a display method.

+Here is what Im going to do ,I will solve the same proplem using display method in TestHouse class.
+I willcomment out the data-lines10-19-in TestHouse class,and I will create housedislplay() method,then I will call the method.

+                here is how we can call a method in java: